libremfg/rhize-docs/content/use-cases/track-and-trace.md

    * Material to be consumed, along with their scheduled quantities and units of measure
    * Any by-product material and scrap
 * **Planned equipment**.
 This can be compared to the real equipment used.
-* **WorkDirective**.
+* **Work Directive**.
 The dispatched version of the planned work.
 The directive may include:
    - Specifications or a BoM (if the requirements are not in the order itself)
    - Any relevant work master configuration (routing, process parameters like temperature, durations, and so on)